mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/devops-overview.md

 ![](attachments/stories.png)
 {{% /image_container %}}

-For more details on how Mendix helps development teams to manage their requirements and project backlogs, see [Agile Project Management](requirements-management).
+For more details on how Mendix helps development teams to manage their requirements and project backlogs, see [Requirements Management](requirements-management).

 ### 2.2 Modeling Phase {#modeling-phase}